apache/trafficserver/doc/admin/reverse-proxy-http-redirects.en.rst

 prefixes, then Traffic Server removes the prefix of the path that matches the target URL path and substitutes it with the path from the replacement URL.
-If two mappings match a request URL, then Traffic Server applies the first mapping listed in the :file:`remap.config` file.
+If two mappings match a request URL, then Traffic Server applies the first mapping listed in :file:`remap.config`.

 reverse-map rule
 ~~~~~~~~~~~~~~~~

-A **reverse-map rule** translates the URL in origin server redirect
+A *reverse-map rule* translates the URL in origin server redirect
-responses to point to Traffic Server so that clients are **redirected**
+responses to point to Traffic Server so that clients are redirected
 to Traffic Server instead of accessing an origin server directly.
 For
 example, if there is a directory ``/pub`` on an origin server at
 ``www.molasses.com`` and a client sends a request to that origin server
 for ``/pub``, then the origin server might reply with a redirect by
-sending the Header ``Location: http://www.test.com/pub/`` to let the
+sending the Header ``Location: http://realhost.com/pub/`` to let the
 client know that it was a directory it had requested, not a document (a
 common use of redirects is to normalize URLs so that clients can
 bookmark documents properly).